ExecutionLLC/gen-bs/README.md

 * Postgres as a database server
 * Amazon S3 to store exported files (or co-called saved files) and upload samples to the Application Server.

-Use the following environment variables to configure access to these services.
+Use environment variables to configure access to these services.
 The names of the variables along with their defaults can be found in the `utils/Config.js` file.

 ## Dependencies